 November 1, 2017

 Learn how different processes are used to create three dimensional work as we tour metal casting studios including a bronze and aluminum foundry, and cold casting along with a wood shop.
-We’ll see how different equipment and tools are used before we visit CIAD’s exhibition spaces.
+We’ll see how different equipment and tools are used before we visit CIADC’s exhibition spaces.
 On view will be Fault Lines, a juried exhibit featuring works with material irregularities that utilize inventive solutions to address unforeseen complications in the process of their creation.
 Because the center is only available for tours in the afternoon, we are conducting the program over two weeks.
 Please wear close toed shoes and long pants.